cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 ## Hevm

 [Hevm](http://dapp.tools/hevm/) is an EVM (Ethereum Virtual Machine) evaluator that helps you verify, test and debug Smart Contracts from the command-line.
 Hevm can run unit tests, property tests, debug Smart Contracts interactively and execute arbitrary EVM code against local or remote nodes.

+## Yul

+[Yul](https://docs.soliditylang.org/en/latest/yul.html) is an intermediate language that can be compiled to different backends such as the Ethereum Virtual Machine (EVM 1.0 and EVM 1.5) as well as Ethereum WebAssembly (ewasm).

+Yul's goal is to be the common denominator for all three platforms.
+It's a good target for high-level optimization stages that benefit all target platforms.
+Yul can be used in stand-alone mode as well as "inline assembly" inside Solidity.